Fe Y Alegría

 One of my favorite data analytics courses at SJU was the Data Mining Service Learning Course that I took Fall of 2020.
 A service learning course is just like any other college course, but with an additional 6-week long project in service.

 My class worked with Fe y Alegría in Bolivia.
-Fe y Alegría is a Jesuit run non-profit organization that creates programs for underprivileged school students throughout Latin America.
+Fe y Alegría is a Jesuit-run non-profit organization that creates programs for underprivileged school students throughout Latin America.

-Excerpts from our presentation…
+Excerpts from my presentation…

 Screen Shot 2020-12-15 at 1.23.14 PM.png